St Breward: Institute and War Memorial Hall

 Situated at Limehead, the Hall is fully accessible for disabled users and is equipped with Superfast Broadband, and a Smartboard with PA & Hearing Loop Systems.
 The Hall is used for social, education and craft activities and is also the home of the St Breward Archives, managed by the History Group.
 The small kitchen is well equipped for preparing and serving light refreshments.

 Hamatethy Manor

 Hamatethy Manor house and estate lies about half a mile north of St Breward.
 The Manor of Hamatethy dates back to before the Norman Conquest.
 After 1066 it was held by Count Robert of Mortain, half-brother of William the Conqueror.
 From the 12th to the 15th century the Manor was held by the Peverell family, then passed to the Hungerford family and later the Mitchell and Onslow families.
-The present manor house was built in 1924 but it incorporates some features from the demolished house at Trewinnow, Davidstow, including a doorway date 1678.
+The present manor house was built in the early 1800s and extended in 1924 when it incorporated some features from the demolished house at Trewinnow, Davidstow, including a doorway date 1678.